aridjayarecipes/cutesrecipes.web.app/content/post/1897-steps-to-make-favorite-chicken-shawarma.md

 Hey everyone, hope you're having an amazing day today.
 Today, I'm gonna show you how to prepare a special dish, chicken shawarma.
 It is one of my favorites food recipes.
 For mine, I'm gonna make it a little bit unique.
 This is gonna smell and look delicious.

 This Chicken Shawarma recipe is going to knock your socks off!
 Just a handful of every day spices makes an incredible Chicken Shawarma marinade that infuses the chicken with exotic Middle.
-Shawarma, one of the world's most popular street foods.
+Shawarma, one of the world&#39;s most popular street foods.
 Shawarma (/ʃəˈwɑːrmə/; Arabic: شاورما‎) is a Levantine Arab dish consisting of meat cut into thin slices, stacked in a cone-like shape, and roasted on a slowly-turning vertical rotisserie or spit.

 Chicken shawarma is one of the most popular of current trending foods on earth.
 It is appreciated by millions daily.
 It's simple, it is quick, it tastes delicious.
 Chicken shawarma is something which I have loved my entire life.
 They are nice and they look wonderful.